ionic-team/ionic-docs/docs/angular/build-options.md

 :::info
 Ionic UI components as Angular standalone components is supported starting in Ionic v7.5.

-Additionally, using Ionic components as standalone components is supported in Angular applications that already make use of the standalone component APIs.
-See [Standalone Migration](https://angular.io/guide/standalone-migration) for more information.
 :::

 ### Overview

-Developers with Angular applications that use [standalone components](https://angular.io/guide/standalone-components) can use Ionic components as standalone components which provides a simplified way to build Angular applications.
+Developers with Angular applications that use [standalone components](https://angular.io/guide/standalone-components) can also use Ionic components as standalone components to provide a simplified way to build Angular applications.
 This option involves importing specific Ionic components in the Angular components you want to use them in.

 **Benefits**